 |‘A lot of people talk about injecting into the face to plump it up.
 We don’t do that – what we do is enhance the bones of the face or what we call ‘volumetric enhancement.’
 We use cheek implants; they are like a cup that sits on top of the bone.
 They’re placed through the mouth.
 When the appropriate shape is chosen, it gives the upper face an enhancement and rejuvenation, taking away the deflation or insufficiency.
 Volumetric enhancement on the bone makes a highlight that lifts the mid face visually.

 ‘On the lower jaw, you can get sagging of the tissue, like people who lose their teeth.
 The bone gets smaller and the tissue gets smaller.
 We find that volumetric enhancement of the chin re-establishes the dimensions of the degenerating lower jaw and can improve the overall result of a facelift.’

 Chin implants come in a variety of sizes and are placed either in the mouth or under the chin.
-They can be done as part of a facelift or in a younger patient without the facelift.
+They can be done as part of a facelift surgery in Sydney in a younger patient without the facelift.

 If you’re considering cosmetic surgery in Sydney, here are five crucial questions to ask before making that life-changing decision to put your body in someone else’s hands.